isabella232/sign-integrations.en/help/veeva/install.md

 ## Overview {#overview}

 This document explains how to establish integration of Adobe Sign with [!DNL Veeva Vault] platform. [!DNL Veeva Vault] is an Enterprise Content Management (ECM) platform built for life sciences.
 A "Vault" is a content and data repository with typical usage for regulatory filings, research reporting, grants applications, general contracting, and more.
-A single enterprise can have multiple 'vaults' that need to be maintained separately.
+A single enterprise can have multiple 'vaults' that must be maintained separately.

 The high-level steps to complete the integration are:

 * Activate your Administrative account in Adobe Sign (New Customers Only)
-* Create objects to track the history of an agreement lifecylce in Vault.
+* Create objects to track the history of an agreement lifecycle in Vault.
 * Create a new Security profile.
 * Configure a Group in Adobe Sign to hold the [!DNL Veeva Vault] integration user.
 * Create document fields and renditions.
 * Configure web actions and update the document lifecycle.
 * Create document type user and user role setup.

+>[!NOTE]
+>
+>Adobe Sign admin must perform the Adobe Sign setup steps within Adobe Sign.

 ## Configure [!DNL Veeva Vault]

 To configure [!DNL Veeva Vault] for integration with Adobe Sign, we create certain objects that help track the history of an agreement lifecycle in Vault.
-Admins need to create the following objects:
+Admins must create the following objects:

 * Signature
 * Signatory